 likely to be walking down the street arm in arm.

 One other theory about this behaviour is that where men and women are shamed (or worse) for intimacy outside of marriage, they try harder to meet their intimacy needs in friendships.
-While I think that this might explain some of the actual homosexual activity going on between straight men in Turkey, a subject for another day, I don't think this is the reason for these platonic intimate gestures.
+While I think that this might explain some of the actual homosexual activity going on between straight men in Turkey, I don't think this is the reason for these platonic intimate gestures.